 Cryolipolysis is the science behind the cooling technology in CoolSculpting treatments.
 The calibrated cooling helps reduce fat cells by exposing them to extreme freezing temperatures.
 The results of this process are entirely natural-looking.
 The best part?
 The results are also long-lasting!

 The lasting effects are possible because Cryolipolysis freezes the fat cells until they rupture and die.
-Once they are dead, the cellswill process out of the body, andthey can never regrow or re-expand in the future.
+Once they are dead, the cells process out of the body, and never regrow or re-expand in the future.
 CoolSculpting provides you with long-term solutions for pesky fat bulge areas like the lower abdomen, double chin, back, and upper arms without the worry of them coming back in the future.

 See real patient results >>